 The top 5 celebrity female faces with the highest beauty score

-As we can see from the figure above, we can see that amongst the top 5 most beautiful female celebrities, the predominant shapes in the top 5 are heart and triangle.
-The similarities found between heart and triangle shapes are wider forehead and narrower lower part of the face, starting from cheekbones down towards the jawline.
+As we can see from the figure above, we can see that amongst the top 5 most beautiful female celebrities, the predominant shape is triangle.

 The skin quality observed amongst the women is exceptionally smooth, with no apparent marks or distinctive characteristics.